SixArm/topics/topics/boyer-moore-algorithm/index.md

 # Boyer-Moore algorithm

 The Boyer-Moore algorithm is an efficient string searching algorithm used to find occurrences of a pattern string within a longer text string.
-It is a preferred choice for string searching, especially when searching for multiple occurrences of a pattern within a large text.
+It is a preferred choice when searching for multiple occurrences of a pattern.
 Average-case time complexity is `O(n+m)`.

 Two key strategies: